bbartling/generic-react-app/README.md

 # generic-react-app
-generic react Typescript based app to make into other things.
+generic react Typescript app to make into other things.
+Has a login screen and JWT type authentication.

 ## Make sure Docker and Dockercompose are setup
 ```bash